CascadeBot/CascadeBot-wiki/Selfhosting Guide.md

 First of all, you're just going to want to run `sudo apt-get update` and `sudo apt-get upgrade` on your server.

 After this, you're going to need to run `sudo add-apt-repository ppa:linuxuprising/java` to add the PPA.
-Now, run `sudo apt-get install oracle-java11-installer` to get thee Java installer.
+Now, run `sudo apt-get install oracle-java11-installer` to get the Java installer.

 Once you've run the command to download the installer, a license agreement page will pop up.
 Press Tab to highlight the OK button, and hit Enter to accept it.
 I assume here that Java 11 is the only version of Java installed on your system.